drycc/workflow/src/contributing/development-environment.md

 ### Configuring Go

 If your local workstation does not support the `linux/amd64` target environment, you will have to install Go from source with cross-compile support for that environment.
-This is because some of the components are built on your local machine and then injected into a Docker container.
+This is because some of the components are built on your local machine and then injected into a container.

 Homebrew users can just install with cross compiling support: